kenphunggg/serverless-measurement-doc/README.md

 ## Testbed design

 ![testbed design](./images/testbed_des.png)

+In this testbed, we build up three nodes which is `master-node`, and two worker nodes (`cloud-node` and `edge-node`). `mater-node` will be the `control-plane` for `Kubernetes` cluster.
+It will generate requests and the measurement will be run right there.
+We will emulate latency and bandwidth between `master-node` and two other worker nodes.
+Functions will be served in two worker nodes and we will run `Prometheus` server in these nodes for measurement.

 ## Setting up a product ready Kubernetes cluster
 You can follow [this guild](https://github.com/kenphunggg/kubespray.git) to build your own K8s cluster using `Kubespray`